 Most people still think that plastic is made from petroleum–oil.
 And much of it is.
 But in the United States, a large percentage of plastic is actually made from natural gas.
 Why?
 Well, plastic is made from hydrocarbons.
 And fossil fuels like oil, natural gas, and coal are rich with hydrocarbons.
 In fact, in the early days of the plastics industry, the primary source of hydrocarbons to make plastic was coal tar.
 The industry will use whatever is plentiful and cheap.
 And with the U.S. fracking boom, plastics manufacturers are encouraged to build manufacturing plants in the areas where the natural gas is being extracted.
 The more available natural gas, the more plastic manufacturing in the United States.

-According to an article in Plastics News in April of this year, increases in natural gas extraction could lead to increases in the production of polyethylene, polypropylene, and even the most toxic plastic, polyvinyl chloride:
+According to an article in Plastics News (PDF) in April of this year, increases in natural gas extraction could lead to increases in the production of polyethylene, polypropylene, and even the most toxic plastic, polyvinyl chloride:

 PVC, like PE, could benefit from low-priced ethylene feedstock as well as from low costs for gas-fired electricity needed to make chlorine.